Skip to content

 Is an inverter generator worth the extra cost over a conventional generator?

 If you plan to power laptops, smartphones, gaming consoles, or any device with a microprocessor, an inverter generator is strongly recommended.
 Inverter generators produce power with very low total harmonic distortion (THD), typically under 3%, which prevents voltage spikes that can damage sensitive electronics.
 Conventional generators in this price range often have THD around 23%, which can harm or shorten the lifespan of electronic devices.
-Inverter generators are also significantly quieter, with models like the Westinghouse iGen2800 running at just 52 dBA compared to 68 or 69 dBA for conventional models.
+Inverter generators are also significantly quieter, with models like the Westinghouse iGen2800c running at just 52 dBA compared to 68 or 69 dBA for conventional models.
 The trade-off is that you get fewer watts per dollar.
-For example, the A-iPower GXS5000 delivers 4000 running watts, while a similarly priced inverter like the Westinghouse iGen2800 delivers only 2200 running watts.
+For example, the A-iPower GXS5000 delivers 4000 running watts at its sale price, while the similarly priced Westinghouse iGen2800c delivers only 2200 running watts.
 Our guide on why some generators kill appliances explains the THD issue in depth.

 How important is a CO sensor on a generator?